 Preparation is key.
 Understanding the potential risks of a data center outage while realizing where those specific threats directly relate to your business is the first step in preventing long downtimes.

-It’s also important to note that in the event of a data center decommission, there are vital security measures to take into account to ensure your used hardware and network equipment is properly sold, erased, or disposed of.
-And as a leader in IT Asset Disposition, Exit Technologies can help.
+It’s also important to note that in the event of a data center decommission, there are vital security measures to take.

 Have something to add?
 Let us know your thoughts in the comments below!